redis-field-engineering/redis-enterprise-grafana-dashboards/dashboards/cloud/README-CLOUD.md

 The [basic dashboards](basic/) require that you have the Grafana Prometheus data source installed and configured to monitor your Redis Cloud deployment.

-The optional [extended dashboards](extended/) rely on two additional data sources beyond Prometheus: the [Redis Datasourse for Grafana](https://grafana.com/grafana/plugins/redis-datasource/) and the [Infinity Datasource for Grafana](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/).
+The optional [extended dashboards](extended/) rely on two additional data sources beyond Prometheus: the [Redis Datasource for Grafana](https://grafana.com/grafana/plugins/redis-datasource/) and the [Infinity Datasource for Grafana](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/).
 These dashboards provide additional dashboard panes, including Redis Cloud subscription configuration settings and a table of Redis slow log entries.

 ## Basic dashboard configuration

-Once you've configued Prometheus to scrape the [Redis Cloud Prometheus endpoint](https://docs.redis.com/latest/rc/cloud-integrations/prometheus-integration/), you can import the dashboard files in to Grafana.
+Once you've configured Prometheus to scrape the [Redis Cloud Prometheus endpoint](https://docs.redis.com/latest/rc/cloud-integrations/prometheus-integration/), you can import the dashboard files in to Grafana.
 Here are the steps:

 1. Open Grafana's dashboard tab, click on the blue 'New' button on the far right and select 'Import'.